nadacodes/nadacodes/README.md

 My name is <b>Nada</b>. <br>
 I am a: <br>
-> BsC Computer Science Graduate from the University of Pretoria and a Software Engineer.
+> BsC Computer Science Graduate from the University of Pretoria and a Software Engineer. <br>
 > Interests: The blockchain and web3.

 <br>